 I am very lucky to live in an attractive market town located in the beautiful county of North Yorkshire.
-Knaresborough is not only a wonderful place to live, but it is a huge attraction that draws in thousands of visitors every week.
+Knaresborough is not only a wonderful place to live, but it is a huge attraction that draws in thousands of tourists every week.
 The problem is, like many of us, I take my hometown for granted.
 I rush from shop to shop, only stopping to say hello to friendly shopkeepers and maybe patting a dog or two.
 I am blinkered about my surroundings and often don’t even notice if a building has been repainted recently.
+So, I decided to become a tourist in my own town.

 When in conversation with friends who live in other areas of the country, I often hear from them how lucky I am to live in such a beautiful place.
-A few months ago I decided to stop been merely a resident and to start being a tourist in Knaresborough.
 I wanted to be mindful of the area in which I live and to try fully appreciate the full aspect of my life.
 So, after living like this for the last few months, my conclusions are that I now have a much greater love and appreciation of my home town.
 I feel such a huge sense of gratitude as I look round at the immediate world I live in.
 I had a difficult childhood, so it is all the more poignant for me as I feel I have come a long way in my life.

 So, today, I thought I would share my thoughts on becoming a tourist in YOUR town.
 Why not try this yourself and look round at your own local area.
 It is too easy to find the negatives about a town, but I believe every area has some positives within it.
 You may live in a built up city, full of noise and car exhaust fumes, but look a little deeper.
 Is there a park close by that would give you a feeling of space?
 Seek out the local parish church which may be full of history and stunning architecture that you haven’t noticed before ?
 So, here are my ideas for becoming a tourist in your own town.